 It’s proven to be a winning formula.
 Enrollment in the 3-year bachelor’s program has soared from 27 in 2009 to more than 515 in Fall 2016.
 Accelerated students account for over a quarter of undergraduate day enrollment.
 (The program is available to all majors except music and education.)
 Even more impressive, retention rates and grades are high.

-“I was a little concerned that doing the accelerated program would be too fast, that I wouldn’t get to experience everything I could in four years.
-But I have gotten to do so much, including study abroad.
-It was a great choice for me.”
+“I was concerned the accelerated program would be too fast, that I wouldn’t get to experience everything I could in four years.
+But I've done so much, including study abroad.
+It was a great choice.”

 Denisse Rodriguez ’16